Hit the Road.

 Financial Aid may be available through WIOA, SNAP, Voc.
 Rehab, GI Bill, and the Transitioning Military Training Program.

 You must have your Class A CDL Permit before the course begins, however, students should begin their application process immediately.
 To be placed on the waiting list for CDL, please complete an application packet which can be obtained at any of our campuses.
-At the Beaufort campus, please pick-up the packet from Building 22, Room 106.
+At the Beaufort campus, please pick-up the packet from Building 22.
 All other locations have application packets at the registration desk.